phyunsj/opc-ua-monitoring/README.md

 Make the manufacturuing data available so that it can be visialized and trigger alerts.
 Read tag values from OPC-HA and also write values to OPC HA.

-1. OPC HA Server - Node-RED OPCUA Server
+1. OPC UA Server - Node-RED OPCUA Server
-2. OPC HA Agent/Client - Node-RED OPCUA Client
+2. OPC UA Agent/Client - Node-RED OPCUA Client
 Presumely it will be deployed to access the local network to interact with OPC UA Server(s)
 3. Remote Monitor - Blynk
 Critical information should be delivered for an immediate attention